 “These findings demonstrate that regardless of whether a device is managed or unmanaged, attackers have equal success in deploying phishing campaigns,” said Gert-Jan Schenk, Chief Revenue Officer, Lookout.
 “In addition, phishing can be particularly difficult to detect on a mobile device.
 We inherently trust these devices, which makes us vulnerable to social engineering attacks.
 Protecting modern endpoints requires a different approach – one that is built from the ground up for mobile and can continuously secure an organizations’ data from endpoint to the cloud.

 The report’s findings are sourced from the Lookout Security Graph, which contains behavioral analysis of telemetry data from nearly 200 million mobile devices, 140 million apps and analyzes more than four million new URLs every day.
 The data analyzed for this report are specific to financial services and insurance organizations.

 Download the Lookout Financial Services Threat Report here.

-Lookout is an integrated endpoint-to-cloud security company.
+Lookout is a leader in endpoint and cloud security solutions.
 Our mission is to secure and empower our digital future in a privacy-focused world where mobility and cloud are essential to all we do for work and play.
 We enable consumers and employees to protect their data, and to securely stay connected without violating their privacy and trust.
-Lookout is trusted by millions of consumers, the largest enterprises and government agencies, and partners such as AT&T, Verizon, Vodafone, Microsoft, Google, and Apple.
+Lookout is trusted by millions of consumers, the largest enterprises and government agencies, and partners such as AT&T, Verizon, VMware, Vodafone, Microsoft, Google, and Apple.
 Headquartered in San Francisco, Lookout has offices in Amsterdam, Boston, London, Sydney, Tokyo, Toronto and Washington, D.C.
 To learn more, visit www.lookout.com and follow Lookout on its blog, LinkedIn, and Twitter.